-1. What are the signs that Jamal is in a gang? a. the tattoo on his chest b. his choice in friends c. wearing the color blue other people?

-2. Why do Jamal and his friends want to hurt a. to stay in school b. to be accepted by the gang c. to get a job d. to be a good citizen usually commit?
+1. What are the signs that Jamal is in a gang? a. the tattoo on his chest b. his choice in friends c. wearing the color blue a. to stay in school b. to be accepted by the gang c. to get a job d. to be a good citizen a. using and dealing drugs b. destroying property c. bullying others